 Zingerman’s Funky Chunky Dark Chocolate Cookies

-Something about the richness and varied flavor of these cookies seems to make them work best when they're made big, but the recipe works fine for smaller cookies, too.
+Something about the richness and varied flavor of these cookies seems to make them taste that much better when made big.

 - 2 vanilla beans

 - 1⁄2 cup firmly packed muscovado or dark brown sugar

 - 1⁄4 cup plus 2 tbsp. sugar

 - 8 oz. dark chocolate, broken or chopped into bite-sized pieces

 - 4 oz. walnut halves and pieces, toasted